nramenta/flow/README.md

     {{ ["foo" => "bar", 'oof' => 'rab']['foo'] }}

-Printing arrays will cause a PHP notice to be thrown.
-Use the `join` helper:
+Printing arrays will cause a PHP notice to be thrown; use the `join` helper:

     {{ [1,2,3] | join(', ') }}